dylanlan/dylanlan.github.io/records.md

 # Interesting Legend Marks

-A collection of interesting legend marks, but not necessarily "beatable"
+A collection of interesting legend marks, but not necessarily "beatable" (Coming soon)

 # Speedruns
 A collection of quests or bosses that were completed in the quickest time, perhaps?